Alex90Jennings/Alex90Jennings/README.md

 :bike: Keep fit by cycling in the Puglia hills

 I have been lucky to be able to attend a great coding bootcamp, Boolean UK, where I met and was taught by a talented group of instructors and students.
-My coding influences include the Boolean instructors, as well as Jonas Schmedtmann, Robert Martin, Paul Mendes and many more
+My coding influences include the Boolean instructors, as well as Jonas Schmedtmann, Robert Martin, Paul Mendes and many more.
+After 5th August 2022, I will be looking for opportunities as a Junior Software Developer at a fast paced, innovative work place.

 <!--
 **Alex90Jennings/Alex90Jennings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.